Esri/geodev-hackerlabs/develop/webmap_apps/create_appstudio_app/lab.md

 2. Scroll down to the Map Viewer section and click `start with this template`.

-3. Sign in with your ArcGIS developer or Organization account.
+3. Sign in with your ArcGIS Developer or Organization account.

 4. Download [the images](https://onedrive.live.com/redir?resid=C6391DBDAAFC7209!29697&authkey=!ABHcU1LSk7LrIFw&ithint=folder%2c) you are going to use to build this app.